 •HTML Tidy Tool - (Pro, Std, Lite) This is a powerful tool that uses HTML Tidy to automatically fix certain mistakes and problems, change documents to/from HTML and XHTML, and format ("pretty print") documents.
 There are two "versions", or methods of using this tool.
 One is with the HTML Tidy Tool dialog box and another without it.
 With the dialog box method, you can preview the results and change the options until you are satisfied or you choose to cancel.
 When the dialog box method is not used, HTML Tidy is run with the current options and the results are automatically accepted (no dialog box is displayed).

-•Quick Quote Attribute Values Tool - (Pro, Std, Lite) This tool attempts to enclose all attribute values in double quotes if the attribute value is not already in single or double quotation marks.
+•Quick Quote Attribute Values Tool - (All Editions) This tool attempts to enclose all attribute values in double quotes if the attribute value is not already in single or double quotation marks.

-•Quick Remove Tags Tool - (Pro, Std, Lite) This tool attempts to remove all HTML tags and their attributes from an HTML document and leave only the text with no HTML.
+•Quick Remove Tags Tool - (All Editions) This tool attempts to remove all HTML tags and their attributes from an HTML document and leave only the text with no HTML.
 This could also be considered an "extract text" tool.
 Character references are not removed.

-•Quick Uppercase Tags Tool - (Pro, Std, Lite) This performs the same operation as the lowercase tool except that lowercase alphabetic characters are changed to uppercase.
+•Quick Uppercase Tags Tool - (All Editions) This performs the same operation as the lowercase tool except that lowercase alphabetic characters are changed to uppercase.

-•Template Tool - (Pro, Std, Lite) This tool allows you to create HTML documents based on a certain template.
+•Template Tool - (All Editions) This tool allows you to create HTML documents based on a certain template.
 If you then need to later change the template it was based on, simply change the template file and then reprocess all of the HTML documents with this tool (you can drag and drop your HTML documents onto HTML Validator's Drag and Drop Window to quickly reprocess them with the template tool, or you can use the Batch Wizard).
-Also see the How to Use the Template Tool topic.
+See also the How to Use the Template Tool topic.